iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 the [article](https://github.com/iamvery/rails-api-example/blob/7b664c797e1e896f84abcc377e5c507a161f4d31/app/controllers/articles_controller.rb)
 response looks like:

+Run the local rails server:

-    # Run the rails server in a separate terminal window
+    # Do this in a separate window so you can keep it around
     $ bin/rails server

+Make a request for the articles' JSON representation:

     $ curl http://localhost:3000/articles.json
     [{"id":123,"name":"The Things"}]